kermitjosephlee/pitcrew/README.md

 ## How It Works

 PitCrew starts with a rider looking for help.
 The rider gives their name and mobile number.
 PitCrew then queries the rider for the type of help needed: mechanical help (ie. flat tire), medical help (ie. scrapes), and sweep (ie. too tired to continue).
-PitCrew will then take this information along with their geolocation and send that to a central dispatch./
+PitCrew will then take this information along with their geolocation and send that to a central dispatch.
+The dashboard dispatch sees has a map that shows the position of all the registered and logged-in technician along with all the technicians occupied on active tickets and riders looking for help.
+Dispatch is able to assign available technicians to pending tickets.
+Technicians will then be given a map that shows the fastest route to the rider.
+After arriving, the technician then completes the ticket and becomes available for another ticket.

 ## Before Getting Started